brysonth/comp423-course-notes/docs/tutorials/go_setup.md

        and Reopen in Container.

-    8. In the src, create a file called "main.go" and copy this into it:
+    8. Create a directory called src.
+In the src, create a file called "main.go" and copy this into it:

+    `

         package main

         import "fmt"